 Prospects have confirmed their interest in buying from you at some point.
-For B2B prospecting, it is extremely important to discover the real urgency to access a solution, the decision-makers, and if the budget is solvent enough for your product.
+For B2B prospecting, it is extremely important to discover the real urgency to access a solution for potential buyers, the decision-makers, and if the budget is solvent enough for your product.

 To put it in simple words, a customer is a prospect who has already purchased one of your products or services.
-Other upselling strategies can be set in motion to further increase the size of the deals that both parties agreed on at a certain point.
+Upselling prospect strategies can be set in motion to further increase the size of the deals that both parties agreed on at a certain point.

 The Importance of Prospecting in Sales

 As usual, the B2B prospecting efforts have some meaningful variations from the B2C approach.
 The prospecting game for B2B marketing and sales reps demands to supply the sales funnels with only the best-qualified leads.
-Here are some outbound B2B prospecting tactics that tend to hit the mark:
+Here are some successful outbound B2B prospecting methods that tend to hit the mark:

 Cold phone calls

-Cold calling is more alive than ever.
+Cold calling is more alive than ever a one of the best prospecting methods.
 It can be defined as a prospecting technique used to start business conversations with decision-makers over the phone.
 The goal is to raise awareness and ultimately set up a discovery appointment with the appropriate individual.

 Cold email campaigns

-Remarketing is a strategy in which a marketer re-engages with someone who has shown interest in their company but has not yet taken the desired action.
-This could take many forms, including clicking a programmatic ad, visiting your website, opening an email, or following your page on social media.
+Remarketing is a prospecting method in which a marketer re-engages with someone who has shown interest in their company but has not yet taken the desired action.
+This could take many forms, like clicking a programmatic ad, visiting your website, opening a customized email, or even following your page on social media.